Yemeni Mountains, Yemen: What to pack, what to wear, and when to go [2022]

 January

-If you are traveling to Yemeni Mountains in January, you will notice that it is balmy and very dry with almost no rain.
-Daytime temperatures are in the low 70s F (low 20s C).
+January for Yemeni Mountains is balmy and very dry with almost no rain.
+Temperatures average in the low 70s F (low 20s C) during the day.

 What to wear/what to pack: